Amelia5p/YogaWithBilly/README.md

 ### Book a class page

 The book a class page has the same background as the About me page for consistency in the styling, the page consists of a simple-to-use form that has no unnecessary questions.
 There are clear prompts shown to the user if they don't enter the required information before submitting.
-Once the user has submited the form they are redirected to a 'thank you' page which enhances the user's experience.
+Once the user has submitted the form they are redirected to a 'thank you' page which enhances the user's experience.

 ![Book a class page](assets/images/readme-images/bookaclass-readme.png)

 ### Thank you page

-The thank you page has a thank you note and is styled the same as the other pages, its purpose it to thank the user for submitting the form to enhance user experience but also to inform the user their submission was successful.
+The thank you page has a thank you note and is styled the same as the other pages, its purpose is to thank the user for submitting the form, enhance the user experience, and inform the user their submission was successful.

 ![Thank you page](assets/images/readme-images/thankyou-readme.png)